 Since it is well cooked, this homemade multipurpose Italian sauce should keep in refrigerator for about 6-8 days.
 Make sure to store in an airtight, completely dry bottle.
 The duration will also depend on individual refrigerator temperature and usage habits.
 This sauce also freezes well; I often make two batches and freeze one in portion sizes.
 Although the taste is a bit diluted, the frozen tomato sauce also brings a big smile to whatever it is added to.
 To use the frozen version, just relocate it to the refrigerator a night before.
 Try to finish the frozen, thawed sauce within 3-4 days.
 This is why, it might be more apt to freeze in portion sizes.

-Why go through the trouble of making pasta sauce at home, when...?
+Why make pasta sauce at home, when...?

 When there are so many varieties available in the grocery store.
 My biggest issue is taste.
 Most brands also contain a lot of fillers including high-fructose corn syrup (spoiler alert--don't buy any food with HFCS), sugar, and excessive salt.
 If buying from store, buy a brand that is low in salt and devoid of HFCS or sugar.
 The only problem with making this sauce is that it is addictive--my family members now refuse to eat store-bought pasta sauce.

-Try this pasta sauce with zucchini noodles and meat(less) Italian balls.
+Serve this pasta sauce with zucchini noodles and meat(less) Italian balls.
 They taste awesome.
 Also try these on subs with meat(less) balls and veggie stir-fry (stay tuned for the recipe) and homemade pizza.

 Multipurpose Homemade Tomato Sauce (Italian)